 The advancement of innovative aquaculture practices has greatly boosted employment opportunities and the contribution of aquatic products in India.
 As a major player in the global aquaculture sector, India has seen notable progress in the modernization of its fishing industry.
 This study introduces an index to assess the level of structural upgrading within the fisheries sector, revealing an overall upward trend.
 Inland fisheries show a higher degree of advancement compared to coastal regions, largely due to targeted government initiatives supporting industrial improvement.
 In contrast, coastal fisheries remain in the early stages of development.
 The study offers strategic recommendations to further enhance the sector’s sustainable growth by analyzing its current status and identifying potential areas for improvement.
 Through a comprehensive review of existing literature and industry data, the study highlights India’s aquaculture achievements, species diversity, regulatory frameworks, environmental challenges, and socio-economic impacts, outlining pathways for future development.

-Key words: Freshwater aquaculture in India.
-Blue revolution, Sustainable expansion.
-Current perspective, Future challenges.
+Key words: Freshwater aquaculture in India, Blue revolution, Sustainable expansion, Current perspective, Future challenges.

 1.0 Introduction: